mabartcz/ApnoeDetectRaw/README.md

 **Apnoe Detect Raw** is Python 3 script derivated from [ApnoeDetect](https://github.com/mabartcz/ApnoeDetect) to be used by general public.

+This experimental program can detect decrees in airflow and decrees in oxygen the main features of sleep apnea.
+The main advantage is that, detection algorithm is made by convolution neural network and this network was learned from previously scored data by the doctors from NUDZ.

 Difference with ApnoeDetecr are:
  - input data are simple array (insted private file format),
  - there is no GUI (simple script edit).